-- the Board of Education is solely responsible for the establishment and maintenance of compensation levels for the position of Superintendent of Schools.
-As elected school trustees, we are accountable to our public and therefore ensure that we adhere to proper human resources practices with respect to executive and exempt staff compensation. - the Board must submit proposed compensation adjustments for all other executive and exempt positions in the district to BCPSEA for review and approval prior to implementation.
+- the Board of Education is solely responsible for the establishment and maintenance of compensation levels for the position of Superintendent of Schools and is accountable to the public and promotes adherence to proper human resources practices with respect to executive and exempt staff compensation. - the Board must submit proposed compensation adjustments for all other executive and exempt positions in the district to BCPSEA for review and approval prior to implementation.